rafaelurrutiasilva/Proxmox_on_Nuc/README.md

 <br>

 >[!NOTE]
-> Potential issue, if you didnt have an issue you can skip to part 8
+> Debugging/Troubleshooting, If you didnt have an issue you can skip to part 8

-> Troubleshooting, for general documentation purpose:
+> For documentational purpose and potential debugging:
 Since we’re on an enterprise network, we have different isolated networks within the Network.
 After installation, we were given a network segment to lab on within our enterprise network.However, we had issues connecting to our default gateway, leading to troubleshooting seasion.
 We got help from some of the network technicians in our department who helped us solve this issue, so thanks to <a href=https://github.com/robertbrokull>Robert Brokull</a>, <a href=https://github.com/marcusjehrlander>Marcus Jehrlander</a>, Martin Lennartsson and <a href="https://github.com/kd00r">Patrik</a>

-To troubleshoot this, like in all areas of IT - breaking it down to smaller pieces (not actually), pinpointing the error by the process of elimination and conventional walkthrough of the OSI layers.
+To solve this, like in all areas when it comes to IT - breaking it down to smaller pieces (not actually), pinpointing the error by the process of elimination and conventional walkthrough of the OSI layers.
 - We tried different syntax for the config file,
 - We tried running without the virtual bridge.